pascalr/heda-server/README.md

 ## Stable diffustion
 ... in a baking dish
 ... on a plate (this way the image is less zoomed on the food)

+## Docker
+docker images # to list all docker images
+TODO: Only copy min js files inside the docker image